myshaw8/CableNetworkAnomaly/README.md

 2. Using secondary sources, parse the array like FBC strings for WAVE and INGRESS impairments.
 3. Using the network parent to child relationships, discover a way to algorithmically find the most common ancestor of any collection of address network elements and visualize this.
 4. Find a way to losslessly compress the FBC raw signal for easier access in Hive Hadoop.

+**Combined Objective**
+Find devices with WAVE and INGRESS, cluster those devices by array like FBC strings.
+Then find those devices’ most common ancestor and report the network elements that are causing the impairment.